delieresearch/detection-intent-lie-online-forms/README.md

 ## <a name="a-questionnaire"> Questionnaire Preview

-We were using 2 variants of the same questionnaire with different instruction.
-Also, it was required to use mouse during questionnaire completion.
+Betweem the H (Honest) and FG (Faking-good) groups, we used 2 variants of the same questionnaire with different instruction.
+Participants were required to use a physical computer mouse during the questionnaire completion.

 <table>
   <tr>